-I instructed Anthony Gold Solicitors [Previously known as Anthony Gold, Lerman&Muirhead] to take over the case in September 1987.Instructing solicitor was Linda Muirhead.
+I instructed Anthony Gold Solicitors [Previously known as Anthony Gold, Lerman&Muirhead] to assist me in recovering my money in September 1987.Instructing solicitor was Linda Muirhead, one of the partners.
 LM subsequently handed the case over to David Marshall who had recently qualified in September 1987.
 DM took over the case under the supervision of the senior partner Anthony Gold.

-They took the case to the High Court in December 1990 claiming that it was a partnership dispute.
-I disputed this claim but they ignored me.Their trial lasted five days.At the end of it the firm kept the entire £30,000 for their fees and abandoned my case.I tried to protest at the way the solicitors handled the case but they ignored me.
+They took the case to the High Court in December 1990 claiming that my claim was about a partnership dispute.
+I disputed this claim but they ignored me.Their trial lasted five days.At the end of the trial the firm charged me £32,439 for their fees.

-I knew the firm had committed a fraud, but I had no evidence to prove it.
+I knew the firm had committed a fraud against me, but I had no evidence to prove it.
 I therefore took them to the High Court as a litigant in person for negligence in March 1997.
 I won the case against them and was awarded a total of £10, £5 for each for the two cases I had brought against them.
-Because the firm had previously offered me £15,000 as a settlement and the judge only offered me £5, I was by default liable to pay their entire costs which was over £90,000.
+Because the firm had previously offered me £15,000 as a settlement and the judge only offered me £10, I was by default liable to pay their entire costs which was over £90,000.

-I appealed against the judge’s decision in the Court of Appeal in March 1999 again as a litigant in person, this time pleading fraud.My appeal was rejected on the grounds that fraud was not pleaded in the original High Court trial.
+I appealed against the judge’s decision in the Court of Appeal in March 1999, again as a litigant in person, this time pleading fraud.My appeal was rejected on the grounds that fraud was not pleaded in the original High Court trial.